malcolmc10/SmellGood/README.md

 # SmellGood
-A website that shows affordable colognes to people that want to smell good on a budget.
+A website that shows a great list of affordable colognes for people that want to smell good on a budget using only HTML and CSS.